Skip to main content

 ListOrders.v1.private.phpRoute::get('orders', ListOrdersController::class);[GET] http://api.apiato.test/v1/orders

-Public & Private Routes
+Public and Private Routes

 Apiato supports two types of endpoints, Public and Private, out of the box.
 Maintaining this distinction enables the generation of separate documentations for each type, ensuring that your internal API remains private and secure.
 This feature can be configured through the Documentation Generator package.